00Fjongl/snake/Customization.md

   * Change `S|!setTimeout(F,50)` to `S+!setTimeout(F,50)`.
 ##### To change the snake's speed:
   * Change the `50` in `S|!setTimeout(F,50)` to a different number.
-    * A smaller number means a faster speed, and a larger number means a slower speed.
+    * A smaller number means a faster speed (less delay), and a larger number means a slower speed (more delay).
     * Decimals will be accepted as well.
 ##### To change input keys:
 ###### Directional Input